 For a temporary source I’m using my old MacBook, and streaming music to an Mhdt Paridisea+ vacuum tube USB DAC.

-The Maestro’s VOTTs are using Western Electric WE16GA for speaker cables, a Sablon Audio Petite Corona AC power cord, and Belden 8402 microphone cable interconnects.
+The Maestro’s VOTTs are using Western Electric WE16GA tinned-copper wire for speaker cables, a Sablon Audio Petite Corona AC power cord for the Mhdt USB DAC, and Belden 8402 microphone cable for interconnects.

 This combination of equipment is remarkably musical with the Maestro’s VOTTs.